 You or your child may be asked to stop eating and drinking at least 6 hours before the procedure.

-Take the medicines your doctor told you take with a small sip of water.
+Take the medicines you have been told to take with a small sip of water.

-Patients usually recover quickly.
-Most can go home a few hours after surgery.
-Children should take it easy and rest more than usual the first few days after surgery.
-Normal activity can usually start again in about 4 to 7 days.
+Recovery is quick in most cases.
+Most people can go home a few hours after surgery.
+Children should limit activity and get extra rest in the first few days after surgery.
+In most cases, normal activity can start again in about 4 to 7 days.